 The Difference between a Wireless HDMI Transmitter and Receiver

 Wireless HDMI transmitter and receiver kits can be a good option for avoiding messy HDMI cables running up and down your walls or expensive installations to hide cabling within walls.
-With a wireless HDMI transmitter and receiver kit, you have the freedom to place your TV anywhere in the business or home…in the living room, a bedroom or in the kitchen.
+With a wireless HDMI transmitter and receiver kit, you have the freedom to place your TV anywhere… in a business or in a home…in the living room, a bedroom or in the kitchen.

 Now let’s dive into some information on wired and wireless HDMI connections, and then look specifically at how transmitters and receivers work with the wireless system.